Connect the Dots: Knowledge Graph-Guided Crawler Attack on Retrieval-Augmented Generation Systems: Reducing RAG Crawling to ASCP

 \end{definition}

-\begin{theorem}[Adaptive Monotonicity and Submodularity in RAG Crawling] The RAG Crawling problem instance satisfies adaptive monotonicity and {adaptive submodularity}. \end{theorem} The proof can be found in Appendix~\ref{appendix:proof}.
-Building on Theorem~\ref{theorem:adaptive-greedy} and Theorem~\ref{theorem:monotonicity-submodularity}, we have the following: \begin{theorem}[Near-optimality guarantee of \toolname] The adaptive greedy policy for RAG Crawling, which at each step $t$ selects a query
+We then show that RAG Crawling satisfies the assumptions required by ASCP’s greedy approximation theory. \begin{theorem}[Adaptive Monotonicity and Submodularity in RAG Crawling] The RAG Crawling problem instance satisfies adaptive monotonicity and adaptive submodularity. \end{theorem} The proof can be found in Appendix~\ref{appendix:proof}.
+Building on Theorem~\ref{theorem:adaptive-greedy} and Theorem~\ref{theorem:monotonicity-submodularity}, we have the following: \begin{theorem}[Near-optimality guarantee of the adaptive greedy policy for RAG Crawling] The adaptive greedy policy for RAG Crawling, which at each step $t$ selects a query